monyhar/monyhar/monyhar/docs/windows_build_instructions.md

 directory is excluded from antivirus scanning (on Google machines this means putting it in a ``src`` directory in the root of a drive)?
 Have you tried the different settings listed above, including different link settings and -j values?
-Have you asked on the chromium-dev mailing list to see if your build is slower than expected for your machine's specifications?
+Have you asked on the monyhar-dev mailing list to see if your build is slower than expected for your machine's specifications?

 The next step is to gather some data.
 If you set the ``NINJA_SUMMARIZE_BUILD``